 Greetings from Campus Ministry!

-Jesuit High School's Campus Ministry Program is consistently cited as a significant part of the school.
-The students who participate in retreats and then help lead; who make it a strong commitment in their lives to attend Friday Liturgies every week of their high school career; who find support and challenge in telling the faith stories found in faith support groups--all speak to a commitment that they have a definite relationship with God.
+Jesuit High School's Campus Ministry Program is consistently cited as a significant part of the Jesuit experience.
+The students who participate in retreats and then help lead; who make it a strong commitment in their lives to attend Friday Liturgies every week of their high school career; who find support and challenge in telling the faith stories found in faith support groups — all speak to a commitment that they have a definite relationship with God.

 There are three legs to our Campus Ministry program: